Amsterdam-gov/YodaTheme/README.md

 # YodaTheme
-A better discord theme made by big yoda download the file from releases tab and drag it into your betterdiscord theme folder
+A theme made by big yoda
+download the file from releases tab and drag it into your betterdiscord theme folder